-Chapter XVII Other aeronautical arrangements and agreements
+Chapter XVII Other aeronautical agreements and arrangements

-Article 80.
-Paris and Habana Conventions
+Article 80 - Paris and Habana Conventions

 Each contracting State undertakes, immediately upon the coming into force of this Convention, to give notice of denunciation of the Convention relating to the Regulation of Aerial Navigation signed at Paris on October 13, 1919, or the Convention on Commercial Aviation signed at Habana on February 20, 1928, if it is a party to either.
-As between con-tracting States, this Convention supersedes the Conventions of Paris and Habana previously referred to.
+As between contracting States, this Convention supersedes the Conventions of Paris and Habana previously referred to.

-Article 81.
-Registration of existing agreements
+Article 81 - Registration of existing agreements